greggman/HappyFunTimes/docs/unity/character-selection.md

 images.
 Since 50 images probably won't fit on the phone you're going to have to design some kind of selection UI.
 Do you want users to select clothing, weapons, armor?
 Now you're going to have to make a relatively complex UI on the controller and send all of the user's selections to the game.
+Do you want players to be able to change characters during player.
+Now you're getting into really complex stuff that has nothing to do with HappyFunTimes really.
+Find a game that lets you do that and add inputs from a happyfuntimes controller to let the player do it from their phone.

-To keep it simple though here's one example.
+To keep it simple though here's one example of letting players pick characters.

 Using the default `PlayerSpawer` script make a prefab that is just a single GameObject with just one script.
 That script waits for a message from the controller as to which character